Copyright © 1996, 2002, David Silver.

 Of course, the question beckons, why bother collecting photographica in the first place?
 Certainly, if you are holding this magazine or reading this article on the internet, you already have a general interest in photography.
 You appreciate the mechanical mysteries of the camera and admire the power of the well-visualized image.
 However, when you leave behind your comfortable world of auto-everything do-it-all cameras and peek back into photography's history, you quickly see there are many more things to learn about photographers and processes and apparatus than you had originally suspected.
 Is your "general interest" reason enough to start collecting?
 It can be, but there are other good reasons as well.

 For example, the history of photography is "neat" in that the first processes were clearly defined and introduced in 1839.
 Therefore it is a field with a distinct beginning and its history is recent enough so that any neophyte can quickly get a grasp of its general extent.
 And photography offers incredible diversity throughout its fabric, in both process and product, creating endless opportunities for the discerning collector to find a specialized niche.
 Also, photography represents that rare synthesis of art and science, esthetic values combined and compressed with mechanical and chemical achievements.
 While they may not always realize it, those who collect photographica are also collecting relics of an historically significant scientific and artistic heritage.
 Lastly, of course, for the "evil" speculators among us, the collectible market usually beats the heck out of inflation over the long haul.
 However, I think the best reason to collect cameras and other photographica is the endless fascination, the unique charm, and the simple fun of it all!
+What to Look For: Once the collecting bug bites, there's no telling where your interests will lead you.
+Most advanced collectors of photographica admit that at one point or another they found themselves buying anything that was remotely connected to photography.
+This isn't necessarily a bad thing, but it's really only an advantage if you have unlimited resources and the space to maintain it all.

 However, reality usually rears its ugly head and dictates that you confine your habit to some logical collecting goal or principal interest.
 This isn't to say that you have to "limit" your collecting, but merely give it some focus.
 For example, my special interest lies in nineteenth century cameras and apparatus, preferably made in America, with a few choice examples of the images from that period to illustrate the final product.